pryv/config-template-pryv.io/README.md

 dns1.${DOMAIN}
 dns2.${DOMAIN}

 # Overview

-This directory contains docker compose YAML files for creating a scale installation with standard directory structure.
+`pryv.li/` contains docker compose YAML files for creating a pryv.io scale installation with standard directory structure.

 In general, YAML files will assume that the configuration file root is at